 - leads the development of a National Framework for Childhood Out of Home Care.

-Archives and the Rights of the Child Research Program
+Recordkeeping and the Rights of the Child Research Program

-The Archives and the Rights of the Child Research Program aims to bring researchers across a range of disciplines together with community and practice advocates to re-imagine recordkeeping and archiving systems in support of responsive and accountable child-centred out-of-home care and as enablers of historical justice and reconciliation.
+The Recordkeeping and the Rights of the Child Research Program aims to bring researchers across a range of disciplines together with community and practice advocates to re-imagine recordkeeping and archiving systems in support of responsive and accountable child-centred out-of-home care and as enablers of historical justice and reconciliation.

 Real-time Rights-based Recordkeeping Governance for Childhood Out-of-Home Care - ARC Discovery Project 2020-24